 If you are on a waiting list – don’t be afraid to periodically let the breeder know you are still out there and still looking for a puppy.

 Breeders differ in their approach to deposits: some take deposits while others don’t.
 Ask exactly what the deposit guarantees and the refund policies.

 Getting your puppy

 You should expect to pay in full before the puppy is transferred to your care.
 The breeder should spend time with you going over the details of the purchase agreement details as well as the puppy’s health record including vet examination(s), testing results, deworming, and vaccinations (what and when given, when next due) and answering any questions you might have.
 In all likelihood the breeder will also discuss a great deal of other information with you.
 Registration papers for the puppy will generally not be available at the time you pick the puppy up.
 The regulations regarding registration papers stipulate that you must receive them within 6 months of taking possession of the puppy, along with a copy of the pedigree.
-At present, due to problems arising from an IT issue at CKC, registration papers are significantly delayed and may take longer than 6 months to be available.
-If in doubt contact your breeder and ask for a copy of the electronic registration record.
+Some breeders will defer registration until you have had the puppy for several weeks to ensure that all is going well.

 Should I consider for a rescue or rehomed Cairn?

 Dogs are rehomed for a variety of reasons.
 Changing circumstances of the owner, such as death, disability, financial concerns or relocations are common reasons for rehoming.
 Breeders may rehome retired show or breeding dogs so these dogs can have the joy of having a home where they are a ‘one and only’ companion rather than being one of a group.
 These dogs are typically well loved, cared for, trained and socialized.